super-matako/Hoshi/README.md

 A simple SGF viewer/editor and GUI for KataGo to analyze one's Go games.

 ## KataGo Engine
-* Comes pre-packaged with **KataGo OpenCL**, which should run on most devices with no problems.
+* Comes bundled with **KataGo OpenCL**, which should run on most devices with no problems.
-* Alternatively, you can download the `No-Engine` version and provide your own KataGo files.
+* Alternatively, you can download the standalone .exe version and provide your own KataGo files.

 ## How to Download
 1. Go to the [Releases page](https://github.com/super-matako/Hoshi/releases/tag/v1.0.5).
-2. Download the zip file titled `Hoshi.v1.0.5.zip` for the version bundled with KataGo, or `Hoshi.v1.0.5.No-Engine.zip` for the version without any engine supplied.
+2. Download the zip file titled `Hoshi-KataGo.zip ` for the version bundled with KataGo, or `Hoshi.exe` for the standalone version.
-3. Extract the folder and run `Hoshi.exe`.
-No installation required.
+3. Legacy versions available for pre-Windows 10 machines.
-4. Windows only for now (Mac version coming soon).
+4. Mac and Linux versions upcoming.

 ## Keyboard Shortcuts